stonecharioteer/notes-deprecated/source/books/common-sense-guide-to-ds-algo/index.rst

 The answer is 3.

-What is the Big O notation?
+What is Big O notation?

 :math:`O(1)`.